 plans the IRS offers a variety of information on their website via newsletters,

 published guidance, forms, products and publications.

-U. S. Department of Treasury – Office of Financial Education
+U. S. Department of Treasury – Office of Consumer Policy Resource Center

 The Department of the Treasury is a leader in promoting financial education.
 Treasury

 established the Office of Financial Education in May of 2002.
 The Office works to